(Para ver preguntas frecuentes en español, haga clic aquí, por favor.)

 - There are 3 weeks of mandatory classes in June with a shorter daily schedule and no Saturday school.

-- There is a mandatory camp in Prescott for continuing students that will be scheduled during the third week of August.
+- There is a mandatory camp in Prescott for continuing students that will be scheduled during August.
 There are no additional costs to the family.